In any organization, quite a few projects are running at the same time. Now, who’s in charge of handing them?

 Step #5: Decide what tools & resources to use

 Complete a task or process can be challenging without tools and resources.
 These should be identified in the SOP along with relevant information about them.
 Directing team members towards the proper resources and ensuring their workload is distributed evenly.

 Like any SOP, there should be clear instructions for completing each step.
 You should also define the criteria to follow when working towards your goals.
 The document's purpose should be concisely formulated in one or two sentences.

-Scribe top tip: Once you’re done with your project management SOP, review it yourself and with other team members.
-This way, you’ ensure there were no mistakes made.
-Moreover, you can also evaluate how effective the SOP is by performing an analysis after each process is completed.
-Finally, you’ll have the perfect document for your projects after a few tries.
+💡 Scribe top tip: Once you’re done with your project management SOP, review it yourself and with other team members.
+This way, you’ll ensure there were no mistakes made.
+You can also evaluate if it's an effective SOP by performing an analysis after each process is completed.

 Use Scribe to create your own project management SOP